guidepup/guidepup.dev/docs/api/class-screenreader-caption.md

 ## screenReaderCaption.spokenPhraseLog() {#screenreader-caption-spoken-phrase-log}

-Get the log of all spoken phrases for this screen-reader instance.
+Get the log of all spoken phrases for this screen reader instance.

 **Returns:** &#60;[Array]<[string]>&#62; The spoken phrase log.